-Tanya Dougherty was a company member of the Mettawee River Theatre Company for the 2011 summer tour of The Old Boat Goddess: Songs of the Ainu.
-Regional theatre credits include The Berkshire Theatre Festival, Endgame (Nell) and Shakespeare and Company, The Merry Wives of Windsor (Nym).Brandeis Theatre Company credits include The Three Sisters (Masha), Sunday in the Park with George (Yvonne/Naomi), Funnyhouse of a Negro (Queen Victoria), Everything in the Garden (Jenny), Siddhartha (Sarasvati) and Hecuba (Polyxena).
+Tanya Dougherty: This will be Tanya’s third season as a company member for the Mettawee.
+Previous shows include Archy and the Underside (Mehitabel) and The Old Boat Goddess – Songs of the Ainu (Boat Goddess).
+Regional theatre credits include The Berkshire Theatre Festival, Endgame (Nell) and Shakespeare and Company, The Merry Wives of Windsor, (Nym).Brandeis Theatre Company credits include The Three Sisters (Masha), Sunday in the Park with George (Yvonne/Naomi), Funnyhouse of a Negro (Queen Victoria), Everything in the Garden (Jenny), Siddhartha (Sarasvati) and Hecuba (Polyxena).
 She holds an MFA from Brandeis University and a BFA from The University of Southern Queensland in Australia.

 Jon Froehlich is a New York based actor, writer, director, teacher, and co-founding member of the experimental theater company, Cloud of Fools Theater Company.
 His first play, The Whistling Mortician, a silent-film-inspired comedy with original songs, premiered in New York City and has subsequently toured to Concord, MA and Baltimore, MD (with plans for an incarnation in Luxembourg).
 Recently, Jon played Ursus in Stolen Chair Theatre Company’s Drama Desk-nominated adaptation of Victor Hugo’s The Man Who Laughs, and Jean-Marc in Dangerous Ground’s staging of Jacques Rivette’s French New Wave classic, Paris Belongs to Us.
 Jon loves developing and leading workshops that explore the expressive potential of physically-based theater, and is a proud teacher of Movement at Pace University in New York City.
 MFA Columbia.